 Infused rinks do not require a glide enhancer spray but do need to be cleaned frequently to prevent dirt build-up on the surface.
 Simply apply a concentrated cleaner to the surface to help break-up the grout lines and remove the dirt prior to wiping down the rink.

 Does Synthetic Ice Feel Like Real Ice?
 Synthetic Ice technology has come a long way to close the gap and feel of skating on real ice.
 The transition from natural ice to synthetic happens as soon as you start skating.

 You can make all the same manuevers on artificial ice that you can on real ice but not all surfaces are created equal.
 The most natural feeling ice will always be the one that offers the least amount of surface friction while skating.

 Can I Park my Car on my Garage Rink?
 Garage synthetic ice rinks have become one of the most popular spots for home rink installations.
-Solid Core, double-Sided synthetic ice panels are strong enough to hold the weight of a vehicle but provicions should be made to protect the surface before parking.
+Solid Core, double-sided synthetic ice panels are strong enough to hold the weight of a vehicle but provisions should be made to protect the surface before parking.

-Covering your rink with a runner or tarp is recommended to protect it from any fluids or grease that may drop onto your rink.
+Covering your rink with a runner or tarp is recommended to protect it from any fluids or grease that may drip onto your rink.